Features of the HP EliteBoard G1a: the PC inside a keyboard

 AMD Ryzen AI 300 Processors and AI Power

-At the heart of the HP EliteBoard G1a we find the AMD Ryzen AI 300 processor family, manufactured at 4 nm and with a hybrid architecture that combines high-performance cores based on Zen 5 with efficient Zen 5c cores to balance consumption and power.
+At the heart of the HP EliteBoard G1a we find the AMD Ryzen AI 300 series processors , manufactured at 4 nm and with a hybrid architecture that combines high-performance cores based on Zen 5 with efficient Zen 5c cores to balance power and efficiency.

-HP will offer different configurations within this Ryzen AI range.The information gathered mentions models such as the Ryzen AI 5 330 Pro, Ryzen AI 5 340 Pro, Ryzen AI 5 350, and Ryzen AI 7 370 Pro.
+HP will offer various configurations within this Ryzen AI range , including models such as the Ryzen AI 5 330 Pro, Ryzen AI 5 340 Pro, Ryzen AI 5 350, and Ryzen AI 7 370 Pro, according to the information gathered.
 These APUs incorporate an integrated Radeon 800M GPU based on the RDNA 3.5 architecture, sufficient for desktop graphics tasks, multimedia playback, and some light visual work.

-The key to the surname “AI” lies in the integrated NPUThe neural processing unit (NPU) is responsible for running AI workloads locally.
+The key to the "AI" designation lies in the integrated NPU , the neural processing unit responsible for running AI workloads locally.
 In the case of the EliteBoard G1a, the NPU can reach up to 50 TOPS, a figure that allows it to meet Microsoft's requirements to be considered a Copilot+ PC, with all the advanced AI features of Windows 11.

-This doesn't mean it's designed to train gigantic models or anything like that.but to enhance tasks such as assisted content generation, summaries, translations, intelligent editing, and productivity functions with Copilot, improved video calls and, in general, all those integrated AI utilities that Microsoft is pushing into its ecosystem; in addition, it facilitates workflows where the keyboard shortcuts They accelerate daily productivity.
+This doesn't mean it's designed to train gigantic models or anything like that , but rather to enhance tasks such as assisted content generation, summaries, translations, intelligent editing, productivity features with Copilot , improved video calls, and, in general, all those integrated AI utilities that Microsoft is pushing in its ecosystem; in addition, it facilitates workflows where keyboard shortcuts accelerate daily productivity.

 Inside of HP EliteBoard G1a keyboard